shawntabrizi/rust-state-machine/12/README.md

 Follow the instructions in the template to create a safe and simple transfer function in your Balances Pallet.

 Create a test showing that everything is working as expected, including error handling.
+There should be no compiler warnings!